martinoyovo/remote_config/README.md

 # Firebase Remote Config

-A new Flutter project.
+Firebase remote config example built with Flutter

 ## Getting Started

-Firebase remote config example built with Flutter

 A few resources to get you started if this is your first Flutter project: